Priyansh Arya

 Priyansh Arya (born January 18 2001) is an Indian cricketer who plays for Delhi and Punjab Kings.
 He is a left-handed opener.

 On 25 March 2025, he made his IPL debut for Punjab Kings in a match against Gujarat Titans.
 He scored 47 runs in 23 balls as an opener.

 On 8 April 2025, he made a 39-ball century against Chennai Super Kings, becoming the third-fastest Indian after Yusuf Pathan and Vaibhav Sooryavanshi to score an IPL century.

 Domestic career

 Arya had a strong start in the Delhi Premier League, scoring 57 runs in 30 balls against Old Delhi 6.
 He followed this up with 82 runs in 51 balls against Central Delhi Kings, hitting seven sixes.

-Arya's continued to score runs, with scores of 53 in 32 balls against East Delhi Strikers, 107 in 55 balls against Old Delhi 6, and 88 in 42 balls against Central Delhi.
+Arya continued to score runs, with scores of 53 in 32 balls against East Delhi Strikers, 107 in 55 balls against Old Delhi 6, and 88 in 42 balls against Central Delhi.

 In a notable match, Arya's team, South, scored 308/5 in 20 overs against North Delhi Strikers.
 Arya contributed 120 runs in 50 balls, including six sixes in a single over.

 Arya's performance earned him a spot in the Delhi squad for the Syed Mushtaq Ali Trophy.
 He scored 102 runs in 43 balls, with five fours and ten sixes, against Uttar Pradesh.